 to the World of Reading and Technology

-more points a class gets the bigger the type of fish they catch.
+more points a class gets the farther they move up on the Periodic Chart.

-Once a class reaches 500 points then their fish goes on the "Dive Deep into Reading" bulletin board.
+Once a class reaches 500 points then their element moves up the Periodic Chart.

-This board is for class totals for Reading Counts from 2011/2012.
+Thisboard is for class totals for Reading Counts from 2012/2013.
 The

-more points a class got the farther they moved in the solar system.
-The top class read 6,395 and made it to Neptune.
-Our top student last year read 1,724 points.
-Our school finished the year with a total of 60,478 Reading Counts Points.
+more points a class got the bigger fish they caught.
+The top class read 9,933 and caught a sailfish.
+Our top student last year read 2,072 points in one school year.
+Our school finished the year with a total of 74,882 Reading Counts Points.